 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-What is known about the years between those two events, the time during which Jesus was growing up and preparing for His three-year ministry?
+What is known about the years between the Nativity and Theophany, the time during which Jesus was growing up and preparing for His three-year ministry?
 The second chapter of the Gospel of Luke gives us a bit of insight, in the description of the twelve-year-old Jesus answering the questions of the elders in the Temple.
 After this, He returns to Nazareth with Mary and Joseph, and is obedient to them (2: 46-51).

 Luke's words show that Jesus had the wisdom of His Father, and used it properly, to enlighten His people.
 The words also reveal His willingness to take on humanity completely, which included living in submission to two human parents.
 Beyond this, there is little if any information in the four Gospels about Jesus as a child or a young man growing into adulthood.